Overview, step-by-step guide, and other resources.

 What is cause of action?

-Now, providing a uniform and precise definition of the cause of action is impossible.
+Providing a uniform and precise definition of the cause of action is impossible.
 According to Edwin.
 E. Bryant, cause of action may be defined as a situation or state of facts entitling a party to maintain an action before a judicial tribunal.
-Such facts may include:

 The elements of cause of action